sutta » dn » Dīgha Nikāya 9

 “Tayo kho me, poṭṭhapāda, attapaṭilābhā—

-“Poṭṭhapāda, there are these three kinds of reincarnation:
+“Poṭṭhapāda, there are these three kinds of reincarnation in a life-form:

 oḷāriko attapaṭilābho, manomayo attapaṭilābho, arūpo attapaṭilābho.

-a substantial reincarnation, a mind-made reincarnation, and a formless reincarnation.
+a solid life-form, a mind-made life-form, and a formless life-form.

 Katamo ca, poṭṭhapāda, oḷāriko attapaṭilābho?